 In our One Charge rating, the OnePlus 5T achieved 16 hours and 28 minutes with charging time of just 1 hours and 14 minutes for 0 to 100% and just 25 minutes for 0 to 50%, thanks to the insanely fast Dash Charging.
 However, if you are in for a long day, we suggest you turn on the advanced optimization toggle, where it restricts background activity of apps aggressively to improve battery life.
-We will bring you the complete set of battery test results soon.
+Check out the complete set of battery test results here.

 The OnePlus 5T is a solid piece of the device for sure with the amazingly optimized processor, improved low-light camera, and a fluid UI.
 Even though the OnePlus 5T is not a quiet revolutionary upgrade from its predecessor, it does comes with few noteworthy changes on board and the company has maintained the same price tag of the predecessor starting at a price of Rs.
 32,999.
 However, no phone is perfect, and this lacks IP certification for water-resistance, which is becoming a norm these days in flagships.
 If you are an OnePlus 5 user, we can certainly understand your situation.
 If you are happy with the OnePlus 5, you can wait for the major upgrade next year.